More than Fields.

 With that revelation, Fields & Futures was created with a singular aspiration:

 To help OKCPS put more students on a better path to graduation by growing sports participation at the middle school and high school levels.

 The way to accomplish this was clear – rebuild and maintain athletic fields across the entire district.

 Six years and 22 fields later, the results can’t be ignored.

 By building better athletic fields, we are building better students, better leaders, and a better future.

 Our City.
 Our Kids.
 Our Future.

-Unfortunately, in many cases, this character hasn’t been cultivated for years.
-Once-proud communities and schools have been neglected.
-Crime and hardship have taken hold.
+Unfortunately, in many cases, this character had not been cultivated for years.
+Once-proud communities and schools had been neglected.
+Crime and hardship had taken hold.